-If you are planning on going paperless with your finances, be sure to have a backup, and maybe back that up, too.
+If you are planning on going paperless with your finances, be sure to have a computer backup, and maybe back that up, too.
 An automated cloud service like Carbonite + an automated hard drive backup like Seagate is a powerful combination.
-Use the promo code “APPO” from me to get two free months of Carbonite backup service.

 Many coupons expired at the end of last year, so coupon clippers can save a lot of space by starting over, or signing up for digital coupons from places like CouponCabin.com, or just looking for deals as needed on places like RetailMeNot.com.

-Organize and slim down the collection of shoppers club cards by using the CardStar app to enter your shopper bar code into your smart phone or tablet.
+Organize and slim down the collection of shoppers club cards by using the Keyring app to enter your shopper bar code into your smartphone or tablet.

-Receipts for minor purchases that are not tax related can either be stored for one year in a box labelled current year (2013), or they can be scanned into an app like ShoeBoxed.
+Receipts for minor purchases that are not tax related can either be stored for one year in a box labeled for the current year, or they can be scanned into an app like ShoeBoxed.
 Either way, they should come off the kitchen counter and desktop.

-Many people are now reviewing only their online bank statements, but still receive paper statements that they never open.
-Make the call to cancel your paper statement if there is no other reason to archive them.
+Many people only review their online bank statements, but still receive paper statements that they never open.
+Decide to cancel your paper statement if there is no other reason to archive them.
 If you still want to save a copy, file them in an email or document folder on your computer and take up no physical space at all.
 Beware, many banks only save the last 6-12 months of statements, so be sure to save an e-copy to your computer if you want to save them longer, and back that up. (see above)

 Take 5 minutes to check your credit report at www.AnnualCreditReport.com.
-It actually takes 5 minutes, and is free once a year.
+It actually takes 5 minutes and is free once a year at each of the big three reporting agencies.
 If the information is correct, the is no need to print the report.
 If there are errors, which a recent report stated 40% of us have, you can take steps to correct them.

 Want to be a financial organizing superhero?
 Take another 5 minutes to call your HR department and max out your 401K contributions, at least to your company match level, and maybe even to the pre-tax plan max which is usually higher.
 The company match means free money, so it’s definitely worth your 5 minutes.